Data-Engineer-Camp/dbt-dimensional-modelling/docs/part03-identify-fact-dimension.md

 *Sales Order Header and Detail*

 Let’s define a fact table called `fct_sales` which joins `sales.salesorderheader` and `sales.salesorderdetail` together.
-Each record in the fact table (or the grain of the fact table) is an order detail.
+Each record in the fact table (also known as the [grain](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/grain/)) is an order detail.

 ![](img/fct_sales.png)